data-8/sp24/_staffers/thomas.md

 name: Thomas Gerken
 pronouns: HE/HIM
 photo: staff/thomas.jpeg
-bio: Hi everyone, I'm a junior studying Data Science and Economics, and this will be my 4th semester with Data 8.
-I'm thrilled to be returning to the best staff on campus and looking forward to a great semester with everyone!
+bio: Hi everyone, I'm so excited to be returning as a 3rd time GSI to the best staff on campus!
+I'm a double major in Data Science and Economics, and I'm looking forward to getting to know you all this semester.
 role: 20-hour Lead uGSI (UCS2)
 office-hours: TBA
-team: Scholars
+team: Scholars & Tutors
 ---